How to Become a Real Estate Agent

 Read more: Your Guide to Business Administration Degrees

-Here’s a step-by-step guide to how to become a real estate agent:
+Explore this step-by-step guide to how to become a real estate agent:

 1. Learn the duties of a real estate agent.

 Before you embark on your real estate journey, familiarize yourself with the job duties.
-Real estate agents can benefit from being efficient multi-taskers, as the job can include a variety of tasks.
+Real estate agents benefit from being efficient multi-taskers, as the job may include a variety of tasks.
 While no two real estate agents do exactly the same thing each day, you may find yourself performing some or all of the following duties:

 • Searching for and communicating with potential clients